Is It Important for Whistleblowers to Act Quickly?

 When you come across information about wrongdoing by a business against the state or federal government, when is the best time to blow the whistle on the fraudulent behavior?
 The answer is as soon as possible.

-The white collar criminal law attorneys at Colson Hicks Eidson have years of experience handling nationwide complex criminal matters from their law offices in Washington DC, New Orleans and near Miami FL, including securities fraud, insider trading, tax fraud, qui tam and a variety of other white collar crimes.
+The white collar criminal law attorneys at Colson Hicks Eidson have years of experience handling nationwide complex criminal matters from their law office near Miami FL, including securities fraud, insider trading, tax fraud, qui tam and a variety of other white collar crimes.
 In this video, Miami white collar criminal attorney Curtis Miner explains the two biggest reasons you want to contact a lawyer immediately if you suspect a business in defrauding the government.